pivotal/docs-tap/scst-scan/ivs-carbon-black.hbs.md

 To configure an ImageVulnerabilityScan for Carbon Black, use the following ImageVulnerabilityScan and secret configuration:

+This topic gives you an example of how to configure an ImageVulnerabilityScan (IVS) for Grype.

+## <a id="example"></a> Example ImageVulnerabilityScan

+This section contains a sample IVS that uses Carbon Black to scan a targeted image and push the results to the specified registry location.
+For information about the IVS specification, see [Configuration Options](ivs-create-your-own.hbs.md#img-vuln-config-options).

 - Configure Carbon Black CLI with CarbonBlack `cbctl-creds` secret and credentials by using the `~/.cbctl/cbctl.yaml` config file.
 See the [Carbon Black](https://developer.carbonblack.com/reference/carbon-black-cloud/container/latest/image-scanning-cli#configuration) documentation.
 - Set the tekton-pipelines feature-flags configmap `enable-api-fields` to `alpha`.
 This enables the user to use the `stdoutConfig` which is needed to output the scan report as a file.